 ORLEANS — If democracy dies in darkness, as The Washington Post’s slogan declares, it appears to thrive in sunlight, even in the midst of a pandemic.

-An operating budget for almost $40 million was approved for fiscal 2021, which begins July 1.
+An operating budget for almost $40 million was approved for Fiscal Year 2021, which begins July 1.
 The sum of $12,218,000 was added to the funds available to build the downtown sewer collection system, the treatment plant, and the disposal area, pending approval of a debt exclusion vote for the borrowing June 23.
 Town meeting approved two other projects that will also appear on the ballot: $1,700,500 for preliminary design work on a sewer collection system for Meetinghouse Pond and further investigation of permeable reactive barriers to alter nitrogen in groundwater, and $400,000 for interim air quality improvements at the fire station.

 The meeting dispatched 56 annual and special town meeting articles in two-and-one-half hours.
-“Thank you,” Lyttle said at adjournment.
+“Thank you,” Moderator David Lyttle said at adjournment.
 “It was quite an ordeal for all of you in the heat.
 It just shows that we’re in this together and that when we work together, we can move forward.”